Expect to pay – ** First posted as “Have You Ever Wondered: How Much is a Locksmith?” , by

 Before calling a locksmith, it is a good idea to call roadside assistance if you have it, like AAA.
 Usually, plans will have a list of pre-approved businesses, and sometimes they might even offer a discounted price.

-4. Other Locksmith Services
+4. Expect to Pay for Other Locksmith Services

 People only tend to think of calling a locksmith when needing to change or replace a lock or if locked out of their car or home, but they do much more than that.
 Aside from your exterior doors, there are locks on all sorts of items around the home that may require repair or replacement, and professional locksmiths are generally trained in basic home security as well.

 Different services all have their own unique price tags, which can range from a few dollars to several hundred.
-Cheaper services that tend to fall below the average cost of hiring a locksmith include jobs like cutting copies of keys, which are usually only a couple of dollars a piece unless some type of specialty key is needed, and performing smoke and carbon monoxide detector checks, a service many locksmiths offer of which few customers are aware.
+Cheaper services that tend to fall below the average cost of hiring a locksmith include jobs like cutting copies of keys, which are usually only a couple of dollars apiece6 unless some type of specialty key is needed, and performing smoke and carbon monoxide detector checks, a service many locksmiths offer of which few customers are aware.

 Locksmiths will repair or install locks on windows, patio doors, mailboxes, and more, and the price usually includes the service charge and an additional fee that covers labour and/or any necessary hardware.
 Just like with exterior lock replacement or re-keying, the service fee should fall somewhere between $40 and $100.